laravel/vite-plugin/docs/vite.md

 <a name="aliases"></a>
 ### Aliases

-The Laravel plugin comes with two common aliases to help you hit the ground running, with the Ziggy alias only being applied if it is installed.
+The Laravel plugin provides two common aliases to help you hit the ground running, with the Ziggy alias only being applied when installed.

 ```js
 {